PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 05:00:44
+Last updated: 2024-04-12 05:02:23
-Random Quote: I know this hurts little buddy, but you'll love again someday.
-Because time will heal a broken heart, but not that bitch's window. - Barney Stinson
+Random Quote: Sorry buddy, wish I could help you, but my hands are tied.
+Oh no wait, that was last night! - Barney Stinson